usmanmalik07/Aqua-Chatbot/README.md

 ### Project Description :
     A job Application chatbot in which users can upload their cv and select their desired field.
-    The model will then generate questions and problems based on the uploaded cv and the selected fields.
+    The model/app will then generate questions and problems based on the uploaded cv and the selected fields.
     After answering all the questions the model will score the interview of the user and send an email to the user.

 ### Frontend-Development :